oVirt/ovirt-site/source/feature/hosted-engine-vm-management.html.md

 ### Summary

-Allow editing the Hosted engine VM, storage domain, disks, networks etc
+1. Allow editing the Hosted engine VM, storage domain, disks, networks etc - new feature
+2. Have a shared configuration for the hosted engine VM - new feature
+3. Have a backup for the hosted engine VM - new feature

+the 1st feature by-products are the 2nd and 3rd.

 ### Owner

+*   Roy Golan <mailto>rgolan@redhat.com</mailto>
-Roy Golan rgolan@redhat.com Sandro Bonazzola sbonazzo@redhat.com
+*   Sandro Bonazzola <mailto>sbonazzo@redhat.com</mailto>

 ### Detailed Description

 Managing the hosted-engine engine VM is a non trivial taks and mostly manual today. if the engine Vm needs tuning, or some addition(add a device), one must reach all the hosted engine capable hosts and alter the local /etc/ovirt-hosted-engine/vm.conf instances.
 Although visible in the UI, the engine-VM have most of the provisioning actions blocked, as the VM is a external or foreign VM to the setup, as we don't manage its Storage Domains, Disks, Data-Center and Networks.

+the sub-features resulting from e

 ### Benefit to oVirt